North St Marys

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North St Marys has 46 active public transport stops offering a mix of train and bus services.
-These stops are served by 11 individual routes that collectively provide 2,822 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents typically located 140 meters from the nearest stop.
+North St Marys has 48 active public transport stops offering a mix of train and bus services.
+These stops are served by 11 individual routes, collectively facilitating 2,822 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 140 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 83%, while train usage stands at 8%.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

 Frequently Asked Questions - Transport